 Liaison Office Europe and France

-France is now the preferred foreign direct investment destination in Europe with considerable benefits for investing companies, the second largest market in Europe, the leading pool of resources for R&D, Start-ups, Digital environment.
+France is now the preferred foreign direct investment destination in Europe with considerable benefits for investing companies, the second-largest market in Europe, the leading pool of resources for R&D, start-ups, and the digital environment.

-France recent changes in regulations and tax level for corporations combined with market size and economic environment made it the most attractive place for investing in Europe.
+France’s recent changes in regulations and tax levels for corporations combined with the market size and economic environment have made it the most attractive place for investing in Europe.

 (EY Rankings 2019 to 2023)